 Whether it’s a closet that needs organizing, an office that’s out of whack, a first aid kit that’s expired or a whole home that isn’t functioning, this article will help you reinvent your space fast and for free.

-(We’ll be showing you how to do this in more detail in our next free “De-Stress Your Mess 5-Day Challenge.”)
+(We’ll be showing you how to do this in more detail in our next “De-Stress Your Mess 5-Day Challenge.”)

 THE ORGANIZATIONAL TRIANGLE®

 First things first, there are only 3 rules or guiding principles to getting organized—it couldn’t be simpler.

 Every item has one, and only one, home.
 No ifs, ands or buts.
 People lose a year or more of their lives just looking for things.
 A lost year sucks.
 When stuff has a home, no more lost things.

 All like objects live together.
 And we do mean all.
 (Oh, we’ve organized every type of object imaginable.
 Yep, even those.
 But that’s a story for another day.)
 So, for example, all your tools live together in the toolbox, instead of being squirrelled away throughout the home.

 Once you reach stuff equilibrium—having enough of everything that serves you and nothing that doesn’t—when something comes in, something goes out.
 This prevents clutter creep.